jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 These complaints are based on manual user interaction, e.g.  IMAP movement to "junk".

 As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any mailbox provider who provides a FBL.
-If there are new feedback loops rising up, or the email sender wants to add a new IP address or DKIM domain this whole process can be quite time-consuming, a manual process which in turn makes it not well suited and/or feasible for smaller mailbox providers.

-This can be quite time-consuming if there are new feedback loops rising up, or the email sender wants to add new IP address or DKIM domain.
+This can be quite time-consuming if there are new feedback loops rising up, or the email sender wants to add new IP addresses or DKIM domains.
 In addition, a manual process is not well suited and/or feasible for smaller mailbox providers.

 Because of the manual process involved, the email sender has to go through all providers again, delete his existing subscriptions and register with their new complaint address.